World shares make modest gains as euphoria over China-US trade truce wavers

 Shares logged modest gains in most world markets on Tuesday as the initial euphoria over the 90-day truce in the trade war between the United States and China faded.

-Investors were sobered after Monday’s rallies by uncertainties over the longer term, as analysts warned President Donald Trump’s policies could still change.
+Investors were sobered after Monday’s rallies by longer term worries, as analysts warned President Donald Trump’s policies could still change.

 The future for the S&P 500 slipped 0.4% while that for the Dow Jones Industrial Average fell 0.2%.
 On Monday, stocks soared on Wall Street after the United States said in a joint statement with China that it will cut tariffs on Chinese goods to 30% from as high as 145%, for 90 days.